 - Be sure to comment on, or like, their updates (where appropriate) or to share those forward (taps and touches) to your own network.

 - Use the “saved” contacts feature to start lining them up before you approach them for a more formal connection.

 - Conduct a Google search in order to discover more hidden gems of information.

 Let’s make it easy!
-Get started now by reaching out to 10 connections per week, more if you wish.
+Get started now by figuring out who to connect with on LinkedIn and reaching out to 10 connections per week, more if you wish.
 That’s only two per day but, feel free to do more!
 Think about using an “A”‘ “B”‘, “C” tagging system to set recurring reminders to engage (tap or touch) weekly, monthly, or quarterly.
 If they don’t respond, make the hard choice and decide whether to keep them as a connection or to tag them as “D” for delete.

 What say you?
 What suggestions might you be willing to share and add to this conversation?

 Here are a few more important LinkedIn tips on 8 actions that successful people take on LinkedIn in this great infographic from Alice Heiman LLC.